Dust (His Dark Materials): Nature and characteristics

-In Northern Lights, Lord Asriel uses a "projecting lantern" based on Pullman's grandfather's magic lantern to reveal Dust as "a fountain of glowing particles."
+In Northern Lights, Lord Asriel uses a "projecting lantern" based on Pullman's grandfather's magic lantern to reveal Dust as "a fountain of glowing particles".

 In the multiverse of His Dark Materials, the characters perceive Dust visually; the scholar Amanda M. Greenwell observes that "at no point does any character touch, taste, hear, or smell Dust."
 While the human eye is unable to see Dust unaided, multiple characters still manage to "see" it.Attempts to see and interpret Dust, or see and appreciate evidence of it in other visual manifestations, drive the action of the entire trilogy—which suggests that Pullman's work, insofar as it employs this investigation into visual literacy, is largely about the way the human subject chooses to perceive the world around him.At the start of Northern Lights Lord Asriel is one of the few to have seen Dust, but only with the aid of "photograms" taken with "a new specially prepared emulsion".
 He shows the scholars at Jordan College a slide show, revealing Dust as "a fountain of glowing particles".
 Pullman himself has stated that the "projecting lantern" that Asriel uses was based on childhood memories of his own grandfather's magic lantern.

-When Dust is first mentioned in Northern Lights, it seems to be something negative; only later do Lyra and her daemon, Pantalaimon, discover that it is good and necessary for survival.
+When Dust is first mentioned in Northern Lights, it seems to be something negative; only later do Lyra and her dæmon, Pantalaimon, discover that it is good and necessary for survival.
 Lord Asriel observes that Dust only gathers on adults and not children, leading Lyra to uncover the true meaning of Dust.
 In her world, the Church has identified Dust as what it calls "original sin"; Dust originated when Adam and Eve ate the fruit of the Tree of the Knowledge of Good and Evil.
 In Pullman's universe, Dust is "consciousness and knowledge and wisdom" – something children do not yet possess, and a positive force for everyone except those in the Magisterium.